AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ![](assets/user-groups.png)

-There are two types of groups in Adobe Captivate Prime, Custom and Auto-generated.
+There are two types of groups in Adobe Learning Manager, Custom and Auto-generated.
 When you add learners to your account, some groups are automatically created based on their common properties.

 To see the automatically created groups, click the tab **Auto-generated**.